 Whole life insurance has the added benefit of cash accumulation unlike term or guaranteed universal life.
 However, it comes at a cost.

-Whole life insurance is the most expensive of the 3 types of coverage in this article.
+Whole life insurance is the most expensive of the 3 types of coverage in this article per thousand dollars of death benefits.
 You will pay considerably higher premium per each thousand dollars of coverage.

-Now, if you are only looking for a small policy of less than $50,000 or so, it is a very good option.
+Now, if you are only looking for a small policy of $50,000 or less, it is a very good option.

 Why is that?